57-05 Logo on fretboard commemorates the 50th anniversary of Vox

 Originally, Vox planned to limit production of this guitar to one hundred pieces for the world.
 Vox offered five of these to North Coast Music.
 The remaining ninety-five guitars would be sold by selected Vox dealers in other parts of the US and world.

 However, the world economy was in a downward spiral in 2007, causing the market for such an upscale collectible guitar to evaporate.
-As a result, Vox stopped the production at less than seventy guitars, never completing the original production plan of one hundred.
-North Coast Music purchased the balance of the unsold production of the Mk III from Vox in late 2007.
+As a result, Vox stopped production and did not complete the original production plan of one hundred instruments.
+North Coast Music purchased the remaining completed inventory of the Mk III Limited Edition from Vox in May 2008.

-A plush padded, teardrop shaped hard shell case was included with the guitar, along with an owner's manual.
+All guitars destined for the US market included a plush padded, teardrop shaped hard shell case and an owner's manual.